OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/overview.rst

 `<http://docs.python.org/distutils/apiref.html#module-distutils.core>`_ and
 `<http://peak.telecommunity.com/DevCenter/setuptools#new-and-changed-setup-keywords>`_.

-The following options are required if you want your egg to function properly within the OpenMDAO framework:
+The following options are required for our egg to function properly within the OpenMDAO framework:

 **name**
-    Your package must have a name, and to avoid confusion that name should be the name of your module, minus the .py extension, e.g., 'simple_adder'.
+    The package must have a name, and generally it should be the name of the module, minus the .py extension, e.g., 'simple_adder', or the name of the class within the module, assuming that the module contains only one class.

 **version**
-    Packages tend to evolve over time, so providing a version id for them is extremely important.
+    Packages tend to evolve over time, so providing a version id for a package is extremely important.
 You **must** update the version id of your package prior to creating an egg (or any other type of distribution) out of it.
-The assumption being that once an egg is created from a particular version of a package, that egg should **never** change.
-People may build things that depend on a particular version of your egg, so changing that version could break their code.
-If, however, you update your egg's version id, then users of your egg have the option to either use the updated egg and make whatever modifications are necessary to their own code to make it work, or stick with an older version of your egg that already works with their code.
+    The assumption being that once a distribution is created from a particular version of a package, that distribution should **never** change.
+People may build things that depend on a particular version of your distribution, so changing that version could break their code.
+If, however, you update your distribution's version id, then users of your distribution have the option to either use the updated distribution and make whatever modifications are necessary to their own code to make it work, or stick with an older version that already works with their code.
 The value of *version* is specified as a string, e.g., '1.0.4'.

 **packages**
-    In this case, where you only have one module, there will only be one package, but the egg format allows for the existence of multiple packages.
-You can specify *packages* as an explicit list of strings, but the easiest thing to do is to use the *find_packages()* function from setuptools as shown in the example above.
+    In the case where you only have one module there will only be one package, but the egg format allows for the existence of multiple packages.
+You can specify *packages* as an explicit list of strings, but the easiest thing to do is to use the ``find_packages()`` function from setuptools as shown in the example above.

 **install_requires**
     This specifies the packages that your egg depends upon.
 Note that you only need to